Scenic Train Rides in Ohio

 Ohio Polar Express and North Pole Express train rides can be found running in season out of Dennison and Lebonan.

 Catch special event train rides in Ohio on the Hocking Valley Scenic Railway and the Lorain & West Virgina Railway.

 Ohio has over 60 steams locomotives in various conditions.
 The Age of Steam Roundhouse in Sugar Creek has restored several steam locomotives, though they are not available for public viewing.

-Home of the the Nickel Plate Railroad, an extensive collection of locomotives and rolling stock are located at the Mad River Museum, in Bellevue.
+Ohio is also the home of the the Nickel Plate Railroad, and an extensive collection of locomotives and rolling stock is located at the Mad River Museum, in Bellevue.

 The Museum Center is in the original Cincinnati Union Terminal, a 1933 art deco classic, and is now home to several museums.
 The 1876 Union Station in Berea, outside Cleveland, is now a restaurant and great place for train watching.

 Opened in 1976, the Mad River & NKP Railroad museum has a wide variety of railroad equipment along with locomotives, coaches and freight cars.
 The Mad River & NKP Museum includes an extensive collection from the Nickel Plate Railroad and it's successors of unique pieces of equipment as well.
 The founder of the Florida East Coast Railroad, Henry Flagler, once lived on the property where the museum is located today.
 As a major hub for the Norfolk & Southern, this museum's location provides many opportunities for train watching and the photographing of trains.